-The time period in which students are able to enroll in classes.
+The time period in which students are able to enroll in classes for the upcoming semester.
 To find your enrollment period, log into the Student Center on MaineStreet.
-Your Enrollment period should be listed just below your To-Do list on the right side of the interface.
+Your Enrollment period should be listed just below your To-Do list on the right side of the page.

-Students who are unsure of which major they would like to pursue when they start at the University of Maine can elect to be part of this introductory program.
+Students who are unsure of which major they would like to pursue when they begin at UMaine can elect to be part of this introductory program.
 In this program each student takes a weekly seminar where they learn about campus resources, learning strategies, time management, and the many programs and majors offered at UMaine.
 Students will also have the opportunity to meet with the seminar instructor several times over the course of the semester on an individual basis to discuss the student’s academic interests.

 The last week of each semester, when most final exams are held.
-The day, time, and location for finals may be different from your regular schedule.
+The day, time, and location for finals may be different from your regularly scheduled class sessions.
 To see your final exam schedule, go to your Student Center in MaineStreet and select the “other academic…” drop-down box.
 Then click “Exam Schedule”.

 Financial Aid Office

-The office that serves as the contact point for all student financial aid.
+The office that serves as the contact point for all student financial aid information.
 The Financial Aid Office is located in Wingate Hall.
 In order for a parent/family member to contact Financial Aid with questions or concerns about a student’s financial aid package, the student must submit a Student Consent to Release Information Form.

 The University of Maine believes that residence hall living is an educational opportunity that all new students should experience.
-On-campus residence is required for all admitted first-year students who are: aged 20 or younger; do not live with a parent or legal guardian within easy commuting distance (35 miles); are not student veterans; and do not have exceptional circumstances that prevent them from meeting this requirement.
-All resident students have an academic-year Room & Board license.
+On-campus residence is required for all newly admitted first-year students who are: aged 20 or younger; do not live with a parent or legal guardian within easy commuting distance of the campus (35 miles); are not student veterans; and do not have exceptional circumstances that prevent them from meeting this requirement.
+The First Year Residence Requirement is part of the Room and Board License.

 Maine’s largest Library, Fogler is located on the Mall, next to the Memorial Union.
 Printing and copying services are available here with your MaineCard.
 The first floor is home to the computer lab, the Oakes Room, and the reading resource room, which is great for group work.
 The second floor is home to the Presidents Room and is great for quiet study.
-The third floor has more strict noise policies and is only good for students who need to study in complete silence.
+The third floor has strict noise policies and is a great study location for students who like to study in complete silence.